 If you feel you're going to have trouble fulfilling the requirements for a module (whether it is attendance, participation or examination), the best thing to do is to talk to the member of staff in charge of that module.
 You can email any staff member and an arrangement can be made so that you can drop into the office or talk on the phone.
-If you discuss your problems with lecturers before they become serious, a way may be found to help you complete the module.
+If you discuss your problems with your lecturers and tutors before they become serious, a way may be found to help you complete the module.
 If you have good reasons for needing an extension to a deadline, you should contact the lecturer before the deadline, and explain your problems.
-Remember, the lecturer is less likely to be sympathetic if you leave it until five minutes before the deadline.
+Remember, this should be done well in advance of the deadline.

 If you have problems which involve more than one module, you might want to talk to the Head of First Year, who can discuss your options and help you decide what to do next.
 Head of First Year: Dr Laurence Marley, laurence.marley@universityofgalway.ie